raspberrypilearning/blockscad-pendant/en/step_7.md

 BlocksCAD 3D can export an `.STL` file for 3D printing.

 --- task ---
-Render your model and then click `Generate STL`.
-Remember where you have saved the file.
+Render your model and then click **Generate STL**.
+Remember where you save the STL file.
 --- /task ---
 --- task ---
-Print your pendant using a filament of the colour of your choice.
+3D print your pendant using a filament of the colour of your choice.
 --- /task ---
 --- task ---
 Very carefully remove the 3D print from the print bed.
 The pendant is thin, so it's quite delicate.